-In Stockholm, the temperature typically varies from 22°F to 72°F over the course of the year, and is rarely below 6°F or above 81°F.
+In Stockholm, the summers are comfortable and partly cloudy and the winters are long, freezing, dry, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 22°F to 72°F and is rarely below 6°F or above 81°F.

 The warm season lasts for 3.0 months, from June 4 to September 4, with an average daily high temperature above 64°F. The hottest day of the year is July 22, with an average high of 72°F and low of 56°F.

 The cold season lasts for 4.1 months, from November 18 to March 20, with an average daily high temperature below 40°F. The coldest day of the year is February 8, with an average low of 22°F and high of 32°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Stockholm, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Stockholm begins around April 17 and lasts for 5.7 months, ending around October 8.
 On July 11, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 57% of the time, and overcast or mostly cloudy 43% of the time.

 The cloudier part of the year begins around October 8 and lasts for 6.3 months, ending around April 17.
 On November 27, the cloudiest day of the year, the sky is overcast or mostly cloudy 75% of the time, and clear, mostly clear, or partly cloudy 25% of the time.